Kalki (TV series): Plot

-Kalki is the story about a woman named Kalki (Khusbhu Sundar) who falls in love with multi millionaire Abhishek.
-With the permission of Abhishek's family, they get married.
-Kalki also takes part in Abhishek's businesses.
-Later Abhishek learns that he has cancer and he will die soon, so he acts as if he hates Kalki (So that when he dies, she would break down).
-Later after Abhishek dies, in a very unavoidable situation, Kalki marries Abhishek's younger brother.
+Kalki is the story about a woman named Kalki (Khusbhu Sundar), who falls in love with multimillionaire Mano (Abhishek).
+With the permission of Mano's family, they get married.
+Kalki also takes part in Mano's businesses.
+Later Mano learns that he has cancer and he will die soon, so he acts as if he hates Kalki (So that when he dies, she would break down).
+Later after Mano dies, in a very unavoidable situation, Kalki marries Mano's younger brother (Shyam Ganesh).
 The rest of the story is about how she manages the family business and how it got along with her husband.